bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

 #### 3.2.1 Estimating size factors

-DESEq has to firt consider the diffence in total reads from the different samples before the actual test.
-This is done using `estimateSizeFactors`, the result of which will be used to normalise the data.
+DESEq has to first consider the difference in total reads from the different samples before the actual test.
+This is done using `estimateSizeFactors`, the result of which will be used to normalize the data.

 ``` r